getsentry/raven-python/README.rst

 Your application doesn't live on the web?
 No problem!
 Raven is easy to use in any Python application.

-For more information, see our `python documentation <https://docs.getsentry.com/hosted/clients/python/>`_.
+For more information, see our `Python Documentation`_ for framework integrations and other goodies.

 Features